 The length of your blog posts is a big deal, right?

-It can be, but it’s not the be-all and end-all if you manage to get your message across in fewer words than you thought you would.
+It can be, but it’s not the be-all and end-all if your blogs manage to get your message across in fewer words than you thought you would.

 Many writers do worry about the length of their work though and whether they need to write more or less than they have done.

-It can feel like a tough situation, but it isn’t something that needs to cause any apprehension.
+Although it can feel like a tough situation, it isn’t something that needs to cause any apprehension.

 When writing a blog post there are no strict guidelines for lengths to aim for; objectivity does not exist within this realm of writing.

 It’s like asking someone how long the perfect book should be.
 Who knows and who’s qualified to answer that?

 It depends on such a multitude of different factors that there are no concrete ‘you should be writing x amount of words’ rules.

 It rests on the author’s judgement.
 Whether they feel they’ve written too much or too little, and, more importantly, on the topic in question.